‘Such an exhausting process’: The years-long fight for a Disabilities Space on campus - Honi Soit

 ‘You just get this brick wall’: Administrative cat-and-mouse with USyd

 At the university level, Beavon-Collins and Robin Eames encountered a myriad of issues as they continued to lobby for the disability space.
 Among the most problematic is the instability of USyd’s byzantine administrative machinery.
-Beavon-Collins explains that a combination of austerity and internal “shuffling” meant that staff turnover was high, leading to DisCo having to re-litigate the space proposal anew each time.
+Beavon-Collins explained that a combination of austerity and internal “shuffling” meant that staff turnover was high, leading to DisCo having to re-litigate the space proposal anew each time.

 “You would get partway through a conversation and it would start looking really, really promising,” Beavon-Collins recalled, stating that USyd’s Disability Services agreed with the Collective on the need for an autonomous space.